kilton/darcyai-sdk/BUILD.md

 import os
 import pathlib

-from darcyai_coral.people_perceptor import PeoplePerceptor from darcyai_engine.input.camera_stream import CameraStream from darcyai_engine.output.live_feed_stream import LiveFeedStream from darcyai_engine.pipeline import Pipeline
+from darcyai.perceptor.coral.people_perceptor import PeoplePerceptor from darcyai.input.camera_stream import CameraStream from darcyai.output.live_feed_stream import LiveFeedStream from darcyai.pipeline import Pipeline
 ```

-If you don’t have the `darcyai-engine` and `darcyai-coral` libraries installed yet, you can install them with PIP package installer for Python using the following commands, which you should run both on your development workstation and on your Raspberry Pi where you will be running your application:
+If you don’t have the `darcyai` library installed yet, you can install it with PIP package installer for Python using the following commands, which you should run both on your development workstation and on your Raspberry Pi where you will be running your application:
 ```
-pip install darcyai-engine

-pip install darcyai-coral
+pip install darcyai
 ```

 ## Add the Pipeline, Input Stream, and Output Stream objects